 Yoho National Park is located in the Canadian Rocky Mountains on the border of British Colombia and Alberta.
-Less visited than its neighbors, Jasper, Banff, and Kootenay National Park, the crowd is non-existent and a perfect place for a winter getaway.
-From the town of Golden a 30 minutes drive provides access to several hikes, lakes, scenic drives, and stunning mountains to explore.
-The top activities in the winter are snowshoeing, cross country skiing, dog sledding in nearby Golden, ice skating, and alpine skiing in nearby Revelstoke Natonal Park.
+Less visited than its neighbors Jasper and Banff, it is a perfect place for a winter getaway.
+From the town of Golden, a 30-minute drive provides access to several hikes, lakes, scenic drives, and stunning mountains to explore.
+The top activities in the winter are snowshoeing, cross-country skiing, dog sledding in nearby Golden, ice skating, and alpine skiing.
 The Kicking Horse River runs through Yoho and forms one of our favorite waterfalls, the Wapta Falls.
-The falls are nearly frozen in the winter with sections of following water.
+The falls are nearly frozen in the winter.
 It is a beautiful sight, and can easily be explored with some good snow boots or snowshoes.

 Wapta Falls in Yoho National Park is just off Highway 1 right after you enter Yoho National Park from Golden.
-There is a road 2km long road that leads to the trailhead, which is open in the summer.
-In the winter it is closed, but it is plowed enough to park at the highway and begin the hike there.
+It is located 25 kilometers west of Field and 32 kilometers east of Golden along the Trans-Canada Highway.
+There is a road 2 km long road that leads to the trailhead, which is open in the summer.
+The road to the trailhead is closed in the winter, but the entrance is plowed for a parking area along the highway.

-Year-round.
-While many go to Yoho in the summer, this park is also an excellent winter getaway.
-For more ideas on things to do in the winter, check our post on the Top 15 Winter Activities in the Canadian Rockies.
+Wapta Falls is a year-round destination.
+This park and waterfall are more popular in summer, but it is also an excellent winter getaway.
+For more ideas on things to do in the winter in the area, check out our post on the Top 15 Winter Activities in the Canadian Rockies.

 Elevation gain: 705 feet (215 meters)